AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 Value Format (URL Encoding)
 ---------------------------

-Sometimes, if the input value contains some special characters, such as '#' or '/' etc...We might need to use some tools to convert the value to a valid format.
+if the input value contains certain special characters, such as '#' or '/' you may need to convert them to conform to a valid URL:

 Tip: